vertexproject/synapse/docs/synapse/glossary.rst

 Storm
 -----

-Storm is the custom, domain-specific language used to interact with data in a Synapse :ref:`gloss-cortex`.
+Storm is the custom query language analysts use to interact with data in Synapse.

+Storm can also be used as a programming language for advanced users and developers, though this level of expertise is not required for normal use.
+Many of Synapse's **Power-Ups** (see :ref:`gloss-power-up`) are written in Storm.

 See :ref:`storm-ref-intro` for additional detail.